 With Brexit looming, nations around the world are planning for this Post-Brexit world.
 Some have already started talks.
 New Zealand for example is eager to reach a new deal with the UK.
 They already have a trading relationship worth about £3 billion, while Great Britain is also the second largest foreign investor in New Zealand.

 We can’t forget the EU either.
 Brexit may seem like a divorce from Europe, but the reality is that maintaining a good trade partnership is in both party’s best interests.
-The EU may take a hard-line approach, wanting to send a message to the other 27 member countries that being a part of the EU is better than being out of it.
+The EU has taken a hard-line approach, perhaps wanting to send a message to the other 27 member countries that being a part of the EU is better than being out of it.

 It’s clear that the UK relies heavily on the EU for their exports.
 This will probably change once everything is said and done.
 The question is just how dramatically things will change because both the UK and the EU will try to get the best deal possible that serves their own interests while also trying to grow.
 Only time will tell.

-Currently the EU market covers 28 countries with 500 million potential customers.
-Not being part of the EU eliminates the privileges of free trade, free movement of goods and services (and people), and with it cuts off direct access to a massive pool of prospective buyers.
+Currently the EU market covers 28 (-1) countries with 500 million potential customers.
+Not being part of the EU would most likely eliminate the privileges of free trade, free movement of goods and services (and people), and with it cuts off direct access to a massive pool of prospective buyers.

 Particularly for small and medium size retailers, the cost of exporting to the EU will hinder their capacity to thrive, especially given that they will not be able to form strategic partnerships or retail co-operations easily, as some of the bigger brands can.
 As a result, imports to and exports from the UK will suffer.

 The internal UK market might remain strong – because of its size, it could technically survive.
 Yet, this is only beneficial for those retailers focusing solely on the UK and will inhibit future opportunities for cross border commerce.